Naturality and mapping class groups in Heegaard Floer homology: Generic 1- and 2-parameter families of gradients

-The Morse-Smale vector fields constitute an open and dense subset $G$ of the set $X^g(M)$ of all gradient systems on a closed manifold $M$.
-In addition, a gradient system is structurally stable if and only if it belongs to $G$.
+The Morse-Smale vector fields constitute an open and dense subset of the set~$X^g(M)$ of all gradient vector fields on a closed manifold~$M$.
+In addition, a gradient vector field is structurally stable if and only if it is Morse-Smale.
+Recall that a $C^1$ vector field~$v$ on~$M$ is \emph{structurally stable} if the following holds: For any $C^0$ neighborhood~$U$ of $\id_M$ in $\text{Homeo}(M)$, there is a $C^1$ neighborhood~$V$ of $v$ such that for every $v' \in V$ there is a homeomorphism $h \in U$ that maps the oriented trajectories of $v$ to the oriented trajectories of $v'$ (in particular, the flows of $v$ and $v'$ are topologically conjugate).